-In the old days, you were either published or you weren’t (and 199 out of 200 were not).
+In the old days, you either got published or you didn’t (and 199 out of 200 did not).
 Today, there’s a huge middle ground of opportunity waiting for you.

 You don’t need to invest money up front to succeed.
 You don’t even need to be a natural sales person.
-You just need to understand how the system works and what you need to do to win.
+All you need to do is understand how the system works and what you must do to win.